 Free – including the map, pencil and prize

-You the town centre car parks, including the Leighton Buzzard library car park
+Use the town centre car parks, including the Leighton Buzzard library car park

 There are a couple of places where you can use the loo; in the library, near Waitrose and in the Parson’s Road Recreation Ground.

 Maybe take a picnic and have it in the rec ground?
+Plenty of places to get food in the town centre.

 Our review of Leighton Buzzard Children’s TRail